zapta/ble_stepper_motor_analyzer/README.md

-# ESP32 STEPPER MOTOR ANALYZER
+# BLE STEPPER MOTOR ANALYZER

 TODO: Add a picture of the device
 TODO: Add a screen shot of the desktop app